happybono/SonataSmooth/README.md

 -	Supports data input via manual entry, clipboard paste, and drag-and-drop.
 -	Automatically parses and validates numeric data, removing non-numeric content (e.g., HTML tags).
 -	Stores data as high-precision double values for accurate processing.
--	Implements multiple noise reduction algorithms: Rectangular Mean, Weighted Median, Binomial Average, Savitzky-Golay, and Gaussian filters.
+-	Implements multiple noise reduction algorithms : Rectangular Mean, Weighted Median, Binomial Average, Savitzky-Golay, and Gaussian filters.
 -   Utilizes Parallel.For for smoothing (and PLINQ only for parsing large text inputs).
 -	Calculates binomial coefficients using Pascal's Triangle for weighted filters.
 -	Displays processed results in a separate output list for further use.